-Afternoon tea can be a wonderful time to unwind from our hectic lives, unwind and make new friends and create new ones during an authentic tea time experience.
+Afternoon tea can be an excellent time to unwind from our hectic lives, unwind and make new friends and create new ones during an authentic tea time experience.
 These elegant and intimate events are often held in celebration of friends who are visiting, new neighbors, or even for reunions of the family.
-Celebrations can be held for birthdays, events, housewarming celebrations, retirement parties, graduation celebrations as well as summer garden parties. holidays parties as well as employee or customer celebrations bridal showers, and baby showers.
+Festivals can be had for birthdays, events, housewarming celebrations, retirement parties, graduation celebrations, and summer garden parties.
+Holidays parties, employee or customer celebrations, bridal showers, and baby showers.
 These could all be in the shape of a tea celebration.
 They’re cost-effective but can also be formal and elegant.

 Invitations to Host A Tea Party

-The style of your elegant invitation should reflect the style of your tea party will reflect the theme of the event.
+The style of your elegant invitation should reflect the type of your tea party that will reflect the event’s theme.
 Many invitation cards are available on the internet.

-A simple invitation that is printed on pale or cream-colored paper and with these words used for an example, is the perfect way to send invitations.
+A simple invitation printed on pale or cream-colored paper with these words used as an example is the perfect way to send invitations.